2023 NFL Playoff Picture: AFC and NFC Seed Projections

-Heading into Week 15, 30 of 32 teams are still mathematically alive for a playoff spot.
-Only one team has punched their ticket to the postseason.
-Below, we explore the 2023 NFL Playoff Picture in the AFC and NFC.
+Before Week 16 kicks off, four teams have punched their tickets to the postseason.
+Which teams will clinch a playoff berth this weekend?
+Below, we explore the 2023 NFL Playoff Picture in the AFC and NFC heading into Week 16.

 The Best NFL Betting Sites in 2023